practicingruby/practicing-ruby-paid/posts/v7/004-incremental.md

 http://practicingruby.com/articles/improving-legacy-systems?u=dc20f9bb
 ```

-As a proof of concept, I wrote a couple lines of code that handled the article link expansion, but didn't deal with share tokens just yet.
+As a proof of concept, I wrote a bit of code that handled the article link expansion, but didn't handle share tokens yet.
 It only took two extra lines in `BroadcastMailer#broadcast` to add this support:

 ```ruby
 class BroadcastMailer < ActionMailer::Base